virtuozzo/cloudscripting-docs/docs/reference/container-types.md

 The *nodeGroup* parameter is applied to set a paradigm for *nodeType* division into groups, i.e. it determines environment layer for container(s) to be placed to.
 The *nodeGroup* value can be used within *nodeType* field while executing the appropriate [actions](/reference/actions/).

-For *Docker* containers, *nodeGroup* can be stated to any value - either predefined (listed above) or your custom one.
+For *Docker* containers, *nodeGroup* can be stated to any value - either predefined (listed below) or your custom one.

 For example:
 ```